dryajov/alicatejs/README.md

 An application that will attach it self to the `#myapp` selector, is constructed, using `/helloworld` path as its index page/location.
 Once we have an application, we can start `mount`ing our views on a desired path, this will allow alicatejs to render the view when the browser navigates to that path.
 Next a `Label` component is added as a child of the `View`.
 The `Label` will render the contents of its `text` property to the associated html element.

 For further examples take a look at the [alicatejs_samples](https://github.com/dryajov/alicatejs_samples) repo.

-### Why jQuery?
-jQuery allows to interact with the DOM without worrying about browser specific quirks, and due to its popularity chances are that it's already deployed to the end user site.